dome of the rock jerusalem

 Yes, I was in Bethlehem.
 Just being in the place I had heard about ever since I could remember was a truly visceral experience; it was the place I thought for many years was perhaps even mythical and legendary.
 The place I had read about in Religious Education and the place mentioned in so many of the Christmas carols I had sung as a schoolchild while waiting eagerly for Christmas Day and the opening of presents to finally arrive: donkeys, away in a manger, Mary and Joseph, no room at the inn, Bethlehem.
 It did exist and I was standing in the famous Manger Square at its heart.

-We disembarked and were quickly handed over to a contact of our driver who took us, by foot, on our whistle-stop tour of this most famous and holy of places.
-We were lead through Manger Square, stopping only to be shown a map on public display which graphically detailed the shrinking size of Palestinian land across the decades, land slowly appropriated by Israel since its creation in 1948.
+We disembarked and were quickly handed over to a contact of our driver who lead us, by foot, on our whistle-stop tour of this most famous and holy of places.
+We were lead through Manger Square, stopping only to be shown a map on public display which graphically detailed the alleged shrinking in size of Palestinian land across the decades.
 We entered the Church of the Nativity and, like many a pilgrim, were shown the spot where it is believed Jesus was born.
 Touching the stone, its edges encased in silver, is a right of passage for many Christians.
 I only took to touching it because our guide was of the opinion that I should.
-As an atheist it all felt a little silly but, out of respect for my guide and other visitors to this holy site, I played along and pretended to have a spiritual moment.
 Our experience of Bethlehem concluded with a visit to the large, looming grey bulk of the West Bank Wall which separates the Palestinian-controlled West Bank from Israel and which seemed to symbolise the intractable nature of the complex issues in this part of the world.
-Standing under the soaring, interlocking concrete panels topped with barbed wire and daubed with graffiti demanding freedom for Palestine, I felt as far away from Mangers, donkeys and Jesus as it was possible to get.
+Standing under the soaring, interlocking concrete panels topped with barbed wire and daubed with graffiti, I felt as far away from Mangers, donkeys and Jesus as it was possible to get.

 west bank wall graffiti